 Intermittent fasting and gene expression:

-Digging into the ‘why’ and ‘how’ for intermittent fasting shows it changes the expression of a number of different genes.
+Digging into the ‘why’ and ‘how’ for intermittent fasting shows it changes the expression of many different genes.
 Essentially, your cells respond to the lack of nutrients by turning on and off different genes.

 Why should you care about the changes in gene expression?
-While the obvious effects of intermittent fasting usually include weight loss, knowing which biological pathways are affected by the intervention is worthwhile for your own personal goals.
+Weight loss is one of the obvious effects of intermittent fasting.
+However, you may consider how the intervention affects specific biological pathways for your objectives.

-Inflammation: A trial of intermittent fasting for four months in a mouse model of stroke showed the expression of several inflammatory proteins (NLRP1, NLRP2, IL-1B, and IL-18) were decreased.[ref]
+Inflammation: A trial of intermittent fasting for four months in a mouse stroke model showed the expression of several inflammatory proteins (NLRP1, NLRP2, IL-1B, and IL-18) were decreased.[ref]

 Longevity and health: The sirtuins are a family of genes acting as metabolic sensors of nutrient availability.
-Low levels of nutrients trigger certain SIRT genes to be expressed, and this is linked to healthy longevity.[ref]
+Low levels of nutrients trigger specific SIRT genes to be expressed, which is linked to healthy longevity.[ref]
 (Read more about your SIRT gene variants)

 Brain health: Animal studies of intermittent fasting also show that BDNF (brain-derived neurotrophic factor) also increases.[ref]
-BDNF is important for cognitive function, mood, and weight management.
+BDNF is essential for cognitive function, mood, and weight management.
 (Read more about your BDNF gene variants)

 So what do human research studies show us about gene expression?

-- A three-week long intermittent fasting clinical trial showed a small increase (~3%) in SIRT3.[ref]
+- A three-week-long intermittent fasting clinical trial showed a slight increase (~3%) in SIRT3.[ref]

 - A fasting and refeeding trial of healthy adults showed that fasting decreased the NLRP3 inflammasome activation.
-Additionally, inflammatory gene expression for NF-κB, TNF, and IL1B were all lower during fasting and higher after refeeding.[ref]
+Additionally, inflammatory gene expression for NF-κB, TNF, and IL1B was lower during fasting and higher after refeeding.[ref]

 - A clinical trial comparing fasting in obese vs. normal-weight participants found several differences between the two groups.
 For example, AMPK activity was reduced in lean individuals, but no change in obese people.
 Additionally, the shift to burning fat for fuel was blunted in people who were obese.[ref]